umr-triangle/XML-TEI-oXygen-author-mode-form/README.md

 Triangle digital edition team

+February 29th, 2016 - ducumentation update

+Use of our project to customize a TEI plugin in oXygen see : https://github.com/umr-triangle/XML-TEI-oXygen-author-mode-form/blob/master/Tutoriel-Adaptation-Framework-oXygen.pdf

 August 28th, 2015

 An oXygen Author mode form for editing TEI corpus (css stylesheet + rng schema + xml tei corpus sample).
 This form was initially used for editing the "Roman des Morand" XML TEI corpus file.